Fair weather camping is bliss. However when it gets too hot or too humid your tent can turn into something of a torture chamber.

 But some tents for hot weather, such as the Core one, have advanced ventilation systems consisting of openings near the ground for air circulation.
 This allows cool air to enter, which then forces the hot air out through the ceiling.

-Without proper ventilation, a tent can be dangerous on a hot day.
+Without proper ventilation, even summer camping tents can be dangerous on a hot day.
 The indoor space can reach high temperatures, and if you’re sweating, the humidity rises and could lead to heat exhaustion.
 Obviously you want to avoid 4 season tents when thinking about a hot weather tent.

 Materials and Breathability